TeamEpicProjects/GDA_Dataset_Assessment/README.md

 - Q1
 - Q2

-Please make sure to add the complete, required code and relevant answers for the Dataset Assessment (Part 1) and General Questions (Part 2) in a Jupyter notebook and send the notebook file to support@teamepic.io.
+Please make sure to add the complete, required code and relevant answers for the Dataset Assessment (Part 1) and General Questions (Part 2) in a Jupyter notebook and send the notebook file to **support@teamepic.io**.
+Failure to complete both parts of the assessment may result in rejection.

-Please use proper nomenclature for the Jupyter Notebook, for example, DA\_Round2\_JohnDoe or anything which will help us to identify your submissions easily.
+Please use proper nomenclature for the Jupyter Notebook, for example, ***DA\_Round2\_JohnDoe*** or anything which will help us to identify your submissions easily.

+The Final Submission Date for the assessment will be ***19th November 2021, 11 PM***.

+**All the Best!**